 The main non-hazardous and hazardous waste streams that could be generated by the construction activities at a typical site are shown in Table 6.1.
-The List of Waste (LoW) code (applicable as of 1 June 2015) for each waste stream is also shown.
+The List of Waste (LoW) code (2018) for each waste stream is also shown.